Prachuap Khiri Khan province: Transport

-Prachuap is on Thailand Route 4 (Phetkasem Road), which links the central region with the south.
+Prachuap is on Highway 4 (Phetkasem Road), which links the central region with the south.

+Health

+The Ministry of Public Health operates two large general hospitals in the province: Hua Hin Hospital and Prachuap Khiri Khan Hospital.
+The other remaining districts are served by community hospitals.

-Human achievement index 2017
+Human achievement index 2022

 Since 2003, United Nations Development Programme (UNDP) in Thailand has tracked progress on human development at sub-national level using the Human achievement index (HAI), a composite index covering all the eight key areas of human development.
 National Economic and Social Development Board (NESDB) has taken over this task since 2017.

 Tourism

 Thailand's royal family and especially former kings were the first to set this location on the map as the original seashore destination in Thailand.
 The long white sandy beaches themselves are clean and pretty.
 Besides sunbathing snorkeling and swimming, visitors can also enjoy golf, spas, caves, peaks, waterfalls, shops, and nearby national parks.